 What info does this site provide?

 This site offers information on the purpose, methods, and process of root cause analysis.
 It currently does not teach you how to perform RCA, although that is a long-range goal.
-Instead, it offers articles related to the underlying theory and philosophy… this site is very much concerned with fundamental concepts.
+Instead, it offers articles related to the underlying theory and philosophy, as well as practical tools and tips for performing root cause analysis successfully.

 What is Root Cause Analysis really about?